 Our estimated range of fees for advising you and representing you in bringing and defending a claim for unfair or wrongful dismissal are:

-Our fees are normally calculated on the basis of an hourly rate of £200 plus VAT by reference to the amount of time that is spent dealing with your case.
+Our fees are normally calculated on the basis of an hourly rate of £200 plus VAT at 20% by reference to the amount of time that is spent dealing with your case.

 Factors that could make a case more complex and therefore affect our fees: